 Head control, stability of the shoulder girdle, stability of the spine, opening of the pelvis, … are essential conditions needed to be built in order to respect the hierarchy of mother nature.

-After 300 working hours, parents start noticing the necessary improvements to build a strong structure (volume, segmentation, strength, proper proportions …) and develop future functions.
+After 300 working hours, parents start noticing the necessary improvements while building a strong structure (volume, segmentation, strength, proper proportions …) which develop future functions.

 Cerebral palsy is a broad concept with many different causes and consequences.
 There is therapy available to treat CP, but sadly most of these only work to address the consequences.
 ABR however, aims to treat CP fundamentally.
 This gives us an opportunity to make a lasting difference to not just benefit the patient, but the entire family.